< tap to go back to guide menu.

 5. in the case of an annual DA update, one of several strategies we use to assess treatment progress and success..

-A DA is required prior to admission and annually for continuing nearly all community-based mental health services.
-To establish intitial and continuing eligibiilty, the DA must identify a mental health or behavioral disorder, and for services other than pscyhotherapy, determine that services are medically necessary due to impairments in functioning or risks of harm, hospitalization or residential treatment resulting from the idnvidual's diagnosis, symptoms and/or behavior.
+A DA is required prior to admission and a new DA or review of the previous DA is required annually for continuing community-based mental health services.
+To establish intitial and continuing eligibiilty, the DA must identify a mental health or behavioral disorder to determine that services are medically necessary due to impairments in functioning or risks of harm, hospitalization or residential treatment resulting from the indvidual's diagnosis, symptoms and/or behavior.*

 Find additional requirements for eligibility for each of the different services we provide in the guide section for those specific services.

-A Diagnostic Assessment is complete after it all of the findings and treatement recommendations have been written and it has been approved by a Licensed Mental Health Professional.
+A Diagnostic Assessment is complete after it all of the findings and treatment recommendations have been written and it has been approved by a Licensed Mental Health Professional.

-What follows are general guidelines for when we complete DAs.
+What follows are general guidelines for when we complete DAs for specific services.
+Tap in the table to scroll for more information.

 Circumstances or Services Guidelines